A geometric approach to K-homology for Lie manifolds: Acknowledgements

 \section{Acknowledgements}

 For useful discussions we thank Bernd Ammann, Ulrich Bunke, Paulo Carrillo Rouse, Claire Debord, Magnus Goffeng, Victor Nistor, Elmar Schrohe, Georges Skandalis and Georg Tamme.
 The first author was supported by the DFG-SPP 2026 `Geometry at Infinity'.
 The second author was supported by the Grant ANR-14-CE25-0012-01 SINGSTAR.
+We are also happy to thank the referees for useful questions, comments and corrections.